Achilles Morris: Mexican American War

-“He was buried today in the Honors of war.
+He writes, “He was buried today in the Honors of war.
 He had a fine funeral and a very large one.
 Company A & part of two or three other companies were detailed to fire over his grave.
 There was nearly 70 men.
 Our company in full Uniform, Blue pants, Blue Cloth Caps and white coats marched after the Hearse in which were the remains of the much beloved Captain.
 Everything was done in a proper manner.
 He had a very nice plain Coffin, and a large Brass Band, the band of the Second Regiment of Artillery.
 Many Regular Officers were at the funeral."

 Among the other family members who died in Capt.
 Morris's company included his cousins Jacob Morris, Milton Morris, and David Jarrett.